Harmony Intelligent Mobility Alliance: HIMA establishment

-In November 2023, Huawei announced the establishment of HIMA during the launch of the Luxeed S7, the first model developed in collaboration with Chery.
+On 9 November 2023, at the pre-sale launch event for the Luxeed S7, Huawei announced that it would upgrade its ZhixuanCars business to the "Harmony Intelligent Mobility Alliance" (HIMA).
 Unlike the previous approach, where Huawei mainly provided sales channels and had control over vehicle development with its partners, HIMA aims to build a more connected ecosystem for electric vehicles by incorporating Huawei's Harmony operating system into the cars.
 HIMA will allow closer cooperation with partners to create a unified smart mobility platform, focusing more on system integration and joint development across different manufacturers.

 In December 2023, Huawei transferred several trademarks under the name "Stelato" to BAIC BluePark, the HIMA brand developed in collaboration with BAIC.

 In July 2024, Yu Chengdong (Richard Yu), Chairman of Huawei Consumer BG and Intelligent Automotive Solutions BU, revealed in an interview that the fourth HIMA brand, developed in collaboration with JAC Group, would be named Zunjie (尊界) in Chinese.
 In August 2024, during the Stelato S9 and Huawei new product launch event, Huawei officially introduced Maextro, the fourth brand under the HIMA collaboration with JAC.
-The first Maextro vehicle is expected to roll off the production line by the end of 2024 and launch in the first half of 2025.
+The first vehicle of Maextro, Maextro S800 is expected to roll off the production line by the end of 2024 and launch on 30 May 2025.

-In April 2025, SAIC Motor and Huawei jointly unveiled the fifth brand under HIMA, SAIC (dubbed "尚界" in Chinese), during the HIMA new product launch event.
+In April 2025, SAIC Motor jointly unveiled the fifth brand under HIMA, SAIC (dubbed "尚界" in Chinese), during the HIMA new product launch event.

+In September 2026, HIMA and AITO jointly announced that AITO would take over the development, design, brand marketing, sales channel, and service system from Huawei, with Huawei participating only in part of the development work.
+This is a major change in the HIMA cooperation model since its establishment.